Mert-Kirman/task-inversion-transformers/README.md

 ## Results

-We evaluated the model using a **Rigorous Geometric Success Criterion** based on a Dual-Point Constraint.
+The model is evaluated using a **Rigorous Geometric Success Criterion** based on a Dual-Point Constraint.
 A generated trajectory is considered successful only if it satisfies **both** conditions simultaneously:
 1.  **Start Point Accuracy:** The trajectory must initiate from the correct socket location (verifying the model recognized the object context).
 2.  **End Point Convergence:** The trajectory must converge to the table origin (verifying the model learned the "return-to-start" logic).